Guide to the best way to visit Mount Teide and the top Mount Teide trips from around the island

 Mount Teide by Night Excursions

-One of my favorite ways to spend my time after work was driving with my work colleagues to Teide Natural Park and lay down on a blanket to observe the stars.
+One of my favorite ways to spend my time after work was driving with my work colleagues to Teide Natural Park and laying down on a blanket to observe the stars.
 Unforgettable memories!

-Depending on your interest in astronomy, you can visit the National Observatory and learn more about stellar constellation on Tenerife’s sky.
+Depending on your interest in astronomy, you can visit the National Observatory and learn more about the stellar constellations in Tenerife’s sky.

 The island boasts some of the best stargazing conditions in the world due to its low light pollution and geographic location.